Severe Thunderstorm Warning issued for Ingham by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Ingham by NWS

-Effective: 2021-08-11 14:38:00 EDT Expires: 2021-08-11 15:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Ingham The National Weather Service in Grand Rapids has issued a * Severe Thunderstorm Warning for Ingham County in south central Michigan * Until 345 PM EDT. * At 238 PM EDT, a severe thunderstorm was located over Mason, moving east at 40 mph.
+Effective: 2021-08-11 14:59:00 EDT Expires: 2021-08-11 15:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Ingham A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM EDT FOR EASTERN INGHAM COUNTY At 259 PM EDT, severe thunderstorms were located along a line extending from 6 miles east of East Lansing to Stockbridge, moving northeast at 50 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Lansing...
-Mason...
-East Lansing Williamston...
-Leslie...
-Stockbridge Edgemont Park...
-Aurelius...
-Onondaga Bunker Hill...
-Webberville...
-Dansville Eden...
-Fitchburg...
-Okemos Bell Oak...
-Holt...
-Haslett HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Williamston...
+Stockbridge...
+Webberville Dansville...
+Okemos...
+Bell Oak Haslett HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0